United States Coast Guard Auxiliary University Programs: Internship program

 The AUP internship program is an opportunity available to students in Senior Status.
+Similar to how the Coast Guard Academy has field assignments for its cadets, the internship program serves the same purpose so that students can experience life and professions at various units.
 The application process requires the member to apply on the AUP Website with a personal statement and all of the required supporting materials.
 The program is operated by an Internship Program Manager.
 The program can place students at Coast Guard Headquarters and other operational or mission support units across the United States.